aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ## ✨ Key Features

-- **Low-Impact Support Check:** Designed for basic support information gathering without making configuration changes.
+- **Low-Impact Support Check:** Designed for basic system information gathering without making configuration changes.
 - **Support Metadata Collection:** Collects support-relevant system details such as computer name, current user, IP address, serial number, Windows version, last reboot time, and antivirus status.
 - **Standardized Report Output:** Creates a report file named like `TechSupport_Report_yyyy-mm-dd_hh-mm-ss.txt`, which can be attached to a support ticket.
 - **User-Friendly Workflow Tested:** Local `.exe` packaging and desktop shortcut testing were explored so a non-technical user would not need to open PowerShell manually.